Bernardo Pié

-Bernardo Pié (born 28 April 1995 in Bayaguana) is a Taekwondo athlete from Dominican Republic.
+Bernardo Pié (born 28 April 1995) is a Taekwondo athlete from Dominican Republic.

 Career

 He won one medal at the 2019 Pan American Games, and three medals at the Pan American Taekwondo Championships between 2014 and 2018.

-He was selected to compete at the Taekwondo at the 2020 Summer Olympics – Men's 68 kg where he made it though to the semi finals.
+He was selected to compete in Taekwondo at the 2020 Summer Olympics – Men's 68 kg, where he made it through to the semi-finals.

 Personal life

 His older brother Luisito Pié is also a professional Taekwondo athlete.